skillrepos/copilot-hands-on/labs.md

 // function to parse data
 ```
 <br><br>

 4. Hit return and notice the code that Copilot suggested.
 This is likely more generic than we want, but hit tab to select that line.
 (Note that you should give Copilot a second to provide code suggestions before moving on to the next line.)
 <br><br>

 5. After hitting tab, Copilot will generate another part of the function.
 (If not, you may need to hit return.)
 Hit tab to accept it.
-Continue until you get a complete function (or Copilot stops generating additional code suggestions).
+Continue until you get a complete function, function skeleton, or Copilot stops generating additional code suggestions.
 One example of what code may look like is below.

 ![Copilot generated function](./images/cpho5.png?raw=true "Copilot generated function")
 <br><br>